Card Control

 Key features

-• Versatile utility move for controlling card position
+• Versatile utility move for controlling a selected card to any position in the deck

-• Emphasizes natural handling, misdirection, and timing for deception
+• Emphasizes natural handling, misdirection, and smooth execution

 Pros

-• Easy to learn for beginners with step-by-step tutorials
+• Easy to learn for beginners with minimal sleight-of-hand

-• Highly deceptive and visually impactful for audiences
+• Highly deceptive and visually impactful when performed smoothly

 Cons

-• Requires consistent practice to master smooth execution
+• Requires practice to execute seamlessly without detection

-• Some advanced variations may be challenging for novices
+• Some advanced variations may be challenging for newcomers

 Effect